 Download your files from your connected Dropbox or Google Drive account.

-If you and/or your guests do not want to use video, you as the host can turn off everyone’s cameras as guests enter the Recording Page or guests can individually turn their cameras off before they enter or as they enter the Recording Page.
+If a guest does not want to be shown on video, you as the host can turn off cameras as guests enter the Recording Page or guests can individually turn their cameras off before they enter or as they enter the Recording Page.

 Turning Off Cameras As the Host

 - On the Recording Page, you locate the user tracks below the video preview.